defold/doc/docs/en/manuals/application-lifecycle.md

 The `Update` phase is a part of the Update Loop.
 It is started once for the root collection, and then runs recursively for each enabled collection proxy.

-Within a collection, Defold processes callbacks by a component type that implements Lua callbacks (most commonly script components): it iterates over all of them and calls the relevant Lua callback on each of them, then moves on to the next callback stage.
-The callback stages order is:
+Within a collection, Defold processes callbacks by component type: it iterates over all instances of a component type that implements the relevant stage, calls the Lua callback for each instance, flushes messages, then moves on to the next component type.

+The high-level order of *script* component Lua callback stages is:

 1. `fixed_update()` - called 0..N times per frame (if using fixed timestep)
 2. `update()` - called 1 time per frame